xdevvx/asliri-smile-liveness-web-docs/README.md

 5. If successful our side will redirect to the **callback** url you sent earlier and add the **verify_status** parameter.

-## How do I integrate ASLIRI Passive Liveness Web ?
+## How do I integrate ASLIRI Smile Liveness Web ?

 ### VERIFICATION
 #### 1. Hit the API Create Session